 We then focused on the implementation.
-We have done classical optimisations: decrease memory accesses, avoid counter operations in the loops (e.g. by index arrays), change float variables into integers.
+We have performed classical optimisations: decrease of memory accesses, avoidance of counter operations in the loops (e.g. by index arrays), change of floating variables into fixed point.
 This last transformation was difficult for s and o computation since they must be very precise to insure good robustness.
-The resulting code took 0.5s to watermark the same image instead of 10s.
-The global gain was 80:1.
+The resulting code takes 0.5s to watermark the same image instead of 10s.
+The global gain is 80:1.
 At the same time the data memory space needed was divided by 3.5 to reach 2MB.

 Our first porting was on a DSP from STMicroelectronics.
 Only little work was needed to optimise it to the target thanks to the previous generic optimisation.
 We coded a few inner loops in assembler.
 We then ported the watermarking code to an STMicrolectronics VLIW processor.
-It contains 4 fixed point ALUs which can process 4 instructions in parallel, thanks to its powerful compiler.
+It contains 4 fixed point ALUs which can process 4 instructions in parallel.
+This parallelisation is done thanks to its compiler.
 Figure 3 shows the results for embedding (extraction complexity is very close).
+The VLIW is the most performing chip at equal frequency as it could be expected since it has 4 ALUs working in parallel.

-4. EXTENSION TO REAL TIME VIDEO
+4. ADAPTATION TO VIDEO

 As our algorithm was designed for still picture we first adapted it to video.
-We think that a high degree of robustness will be needed for video, as much as for still image, since video specificities together with increasing computing power, allowing easy video processing, will soon allow new specific attacks.
+We think that a high degree of robustness will be needed for video, as much as for still image, since video specificities together with increasing computing power, allowing for easy video processing, will soon allow new specific attacks.
 We worked at algorithm level to merge the watermark with an MPEG2 codec [6] in order to mark video sequences during MPEG2 coding and extract watermarks during MPEG2 decoding.
-To reach the higher robustness, we first chose to mark all the frames, with the same message, and to extract watermarks using frame accumulation: each bit of the message is averaged on N frames to increase robustness.
-Currently we are testing other embedding strategies to improve visual quality/robustness trade-off.
+To reach the higher robustness, we first marked all the frames, with the same message and the same key, and extracted watermarks using frame accumulation: each bit of the message is averaged on N frames to increase robustness.